 View from Northwest

 The Sea of Galilee is fed by the Jordan River, rainfall and springs on the northern side.
-More properly designated a lake, the Kinneret (the OT and modern name) is 13 miles long and 7 miles wide.
-At its deepest point the lake is only 150 feet deep.
+More properly designated a lake, the Kinneret (the Old Testament and modern name) is 13 miles (21 km) long and 7 miles (11 km) wide.
+At its deepest point, the lake is only 150 feet (45 m) deep.
 The rabbis said of it, “Although God has created seven seas, yet He has chosen this one as His special delight.”

 Hippos and Harbors

 Hippos (Susita) was a major city of the Decapolis located on a round hill overlooking the shore.
 The modern harbor of Kibbutz En Gev is visible below it.
 In the first century, at least 16 harbors were located on the lake.
 All the lake’s settlements had their own harbor, even if it was very small.
-The largest one belonged to Gadara had a 200 meter breakwater.
+The largest one belonged to Gadara had a 650 foot (200 m) breakwater.

 Wooden Boat Reconstruction

 In 1986 a wooden vessel from the first century was discovered near Nof Ginosar on the lake’s northwestern shore.
-Studies have determined the type of wood that was used (mainly cedar and oak), the style of construction (mortise and tenon joints), the date (on the basis of construction techniques, pottery and Carbon 14 tests) and the size (26 by 7 feet – big enough for 15 men).
-Pictured at right is a reconstruction of what the ancient boat might have looked like.
+Studies have determined the type of wood that was used (mainly cedar and oak), the style of construction (mortise and tenon joints), the date (on the basis of construction techniques, pottery, and Carbon 14 tests) and the size (26 by 7 ft [42×8 m] – big enough for 15 men).
+Pictured at right is a reconstruction of how the ancient boat might have looked.
 This was formerly on display at Kibbutz En Gev.

 St. Peter's Fish

 Three types of fish were primarily sought by fishermen in antiquity in these waters.
-Sardines likely were the “two small fish” that the boy brought to the feeding of the 5000.
+Sardines likely were the “two small fish” that the boy brought to the feeding of the 5,000.
 Sardines and bread were the staple product of the locals.
 Barbels are so known because of the barbs at the corners of their mouths.
 The third type is called musht but is more popularly known today as “St. Peter’s Fish.”
-This fish has a long dorsal fin which looks like a comb and can be up to 1.5 feet long and 3.3 lbs in weight.
+This fish has a long dorsal fin which looks like a comb and can be up to 1.5 feet (0.5 m) long and 3.3 pounds (1.5 kg) in weight.

-The Sea of Galilee (Jewish Virtual Library) Gives a brief history of the region.
+The Sea of Galilee (Jewish Virtual Library) Gives a brief and encyclopedic history of the region.

 Sea Of Galilee Yields Clues For Weather Forecasting (ScienceDaily Magazine) A fascinating study done by Texas A&M University toward the end of accurately predicting currents and temperatures in a body of water.

-Galilee, Sea of (WebBible Encyclopedia, ChristianAnswers.net) Interests the reader with both physically and biblically descriptive facts, including internal links to related topics.
+Galilee, Sea of (ChristianAnswers.net) Interests the reader with both physically and biblically descriptive facts, including internal links to related topics.

 Sea of Tiberias (The Catholic Encyclopedia) Paints a vivid picture of life in this region, both in biblical and modern times.
 Text only, no photographs.

-First Century Harbors on the Sea of Galilee (The Urantia Book Fellowship) Maps remains of first century harbor breakwaters.
-Accompanying text by Mendel Nun, expert on the Sea of Galilee from Kibbutz En Gev, Israel.
+First Century Harbors on the Sea of Galilee (The Urantia Book Fellowship) Includes a map of the remains of first-century harbor breakwaters.

 Sea of Galilee, Israel (Travel for Kids) Offering a unique perspective, this site focuses on aspects of the region of interest to families with children.